-Hull's track and field athletes earned four New York State Collegiate Track Conference (NYSCTC) all-conference honors and Sadler was Eastern College Athletic Conference indoor all-conference for the high jump in 2012.
-Hull has guided 90 indoor and outdoor individual conference champions at Hamilton.
-A total of 32 school records have been broken or tied since Hull arrived in 1991.
+Hull has guided 98 indoor and outdoor individual conference champions while at Hamilton.
+A total of 34 school indoor and outdoor records have been broken or tied since Hull's first season in 1992.

 Hull is a USATF Level I and Level II certified coach.
-Overall, he has developed 15 All-Americans, including national champions in the 800, 1,500 and 5,000 meters, the mile and the steeplechase.
+He has developed 16 All-Americans, including national champions in the 800, 1,500 and 5,000 meters, the mile and the steeplechase.
 Hull was the head cross country and track & field coach at SUNY Cortland and SUNY Plattsburgh before he arrived at Hamilton.
-He was named the SUNYAC coach of the year while at Cortland in 1985-86.
+He was named the SUNYAC Coach of the Year while at Cortland in 1985-86.

 Hull received bachelor's and master's degrees from Frostburg State University in Maryland.
 He resides in New Hartford with his wife Ellen, who is Hamilton's head women's cross country and track & field coach.
 They have two daughters -- Emily and Juliet.

-Kosgei finished first in the 800 and 1,500-meter run at the 2009 NESCAC Championships, and was named the most outstanding male performer of the meet.
-He finished first in the same events at the 2008 NESCAC meet, and won the steeplechase at the 2007 NESCAC Championships.
+Kosgei finished first in the 800- and 1,500-meter run at the 2009 NESCAC Championships, and was named the meet's most outstanding male performer.
+He finished first in the same events at the 2008 NESCAC meet and won the steeplechase at the 2007 NESCAC Championships.

-Since Tine joined the coaching staff in 2002, school indoor and outdoor pole vault records, and an indoor triple jump mark have fallen on the men's side.
-All indoor and outdoor pole vault, long jump and triple jump school records on the women's side have been broken since 2007.
+Since Tine joined the coaching staff in 2002, school indoor and outdoor pole vault records and an indoor triple jump mark have fallen on the men's side.
+All indoor and outdoor pole vault, long jump and triple jump records on the women's side have been broken since 2007.

 Tyksinski was a four-year letter winner in indoor and outdoor track & field at the University of Rochester.
-He was a volunteer throws coach at Clinton Central School, where he went to high school, during the 2007-08 indoor and outdoor seasons.
+He was a volunteer throws coach at Clinton High School during the 2007-08 indoor and outdoor seasons.

 Tyksinski competed in the javelin, shot put, hammer throw and discus at Rochester.
 He qualified for either the indoor or outdoor NYSCTC championship meet five times.
-He was a team captain as a senior, and earned a degree in economics in 2006.
+He was a team captain as a senior and earned a degree in economics.

-At Clinton, Tyksinski recorded some of the top performances in school history in the 100- and 200-meter dash, and the shot put.
-He competed in indoor and outdoor track & field for three years, and was named the team's most improved performer after his junior indoor season.
+At Clinton, Tyksinski recorded some of the top performances in school history in the 100- and 200-meter dash and the shot put.
+He competed in indoor and outdoor track & field for three years and was named the team's most improved performer after his junior indoor season.
 He finished third in the shot put in New York State's Section III that season.
-As a senior, he was part of a 400-meter relay that set a Tri-Valley League record, and finished fourth in the state championships.
-He qualified for the sectional championships in both the shot put and discus.
+As a senior, he was part of a 400-meter relay that set a Tri-Valley League record and finished fourth in the state championships.
+He qualified for the sectional championships in both the shot put and the discus.